Updated: Apr 26

 Whilst these are only 'typical' presentations, they're a pretty good way to tell the difference.

-If you experience someone having a convulsion, it’s worth noting these features and passing them on to healthcare professionals so that an accurate diagnosis can be made.
-It may even be worth recording the convulsion for this purpose, if it's appropriate.
+If you experience someone having a seizure, it’s worth noting these features and passing them on to healthcare professionals so that an accurate diagnosis can be made.
+It may even be worth recording the seizure for this purpose, if it's appropriate.

 Fainting is a transient loss of consciousness caused by a temporary disruption to the supply of oxygen and glucose to the brain, due to a drop in blood pressure.